MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ### Manually update a guide from schema v3 to v4

 To resolve this issue, we suggest that you first try to upgrade the guide schema from version 3 to 4.
-If that doesn't resolve the problem, review and fix the JSON file before re-attempting a schema update.
+If that doesn't resolve the problem, review and fix the JSON file (as described below) before re-attempting a schema update.

 >[!NOTE]
 >You can't manually update the schema for guides that have already been updated to schema v4.
 The schema version number is located under the **General** tab when you open a guide.